Our Favourite Anchorages of

 #5 - Bolger Bay

-Located on the Townsville facing side of the island just beyond the northern marker of Middle Reef is Bolger Bay.
-This spot is not heavily used probably because it does not feature in any cruising guides.
-Despite its lack of published notoriety it's great in a south-easterly wind under 25 knots and remarkably flat and comfortable.
-There's not much to do here as you have to anchor off the reef in what seems like the middle of the ocean, but in 3-4 meters of water.
+Located on the Townsville-facing side of the island just beyond the northern marker of Middle Reef is Bolger Bay.
+This spot is not heavily used, probably because it does not feature in any cruising guides.
+Despite its lack of published notoriety, it’s great in a south-easterly wind under 25 knots and remarkably flat and comfortable.
+There’s not much to do here as you have to anchor off the reef in what seems like the middle of the ocean, but in 3-4 metres of water.
 Getting ashore is difficult because of the extensive fringing reef, but the real delight of this anchorage is when the sun goes down and the lights of Townsville come up.
 Being in line-of-sight view with Townsville gives you good TV and mobile phone/internet reception but with all the privacy you could ever want.

 #4 - Picnic Bay